danieledapo/danieledapo.github.io/content/post/ascii-diagrams.md

 dynamic programming to find a solution "good enough" for our use cases.

 The strategy I used eventually boils down to:
-- start from the current best solution
+- start from the current best solution,
-- select an edge randomly
+- select an edge randomly,
 - select two points randomly on the blocks that are connected by the selected edge,
-- find the shortest path between those two points
+- find the shortest path between those two points,
-- if the overall diagram is simpler than the current solution then keep the new solution, discard it otherwise
+- if the overall diagram is "simpler" than the current solution then keep the new solution, discard it otherwise.

 This process is repeated a bunch of times until no intersections are found or up to a given number of times.